vitessio/website/content/en/docs/user-guides/exporting-data.md

 Note that if you are using the `mysqldump` binary from MySQL 8.0, this will not work, since the newer version of `mysqldump` sends additional commands to the server, which are not yet supported by Vitess.

-To restore dump files created by `mysqldump`, you can just replay it against a Vitess server (or potentially a normal MySQL server) using the `mysql` commandline client.
+To restore dump files created by `mysqldump`, replay it against a Vitess server or other MySQL server using the `mysql` command line client.

 ### go-mydumper